chenxin-dlut/TransT/README.md

 Please refer to [got10k_toolkit](/got10k_toolkit) for details.
 For convenience, We provide some python files to test and eval on the corresponding benchmarks.
 For example [test_got.py](got10k_toolkit/toolkit/test_got.py) and [evaluate_got.py](got10k_toolkit/toolkit/evaluate_got.py).

-    You need to specify the path of the model and dataset in the these files, and run them to evaluation.
+    You need to specify the path of the model and dataset in the these files.
     ```python
     net_path = '/path_to_model' #Absolute path of the model
     dataset_root= '/path_to_datasets' #Absolute path of the datasets
     ```

-    Then run the following commands
+    Then run the following commands.

     ```bash
     conda activate TransT